Preparing for & Installing Solar

-— 120 volt usage: The most reasonable way to calculate 120 volt usage is to identify what items you intend to use when on solar (microwave, yes; electric water heater, no; etc.) Purchase a “Kill-a-watt” meter for $15 or $20 at Home Depot or Lowes, and connect it to EACH and EVERY item that you plan to use when on solar — TV, microwave, computer, electric fan, sun lamp (just kidding), etc. Record their actual watts used and estimate how many hours you will use the item.
-Multiply the hours times the watts to get daily watt hours of use.
-Divide that number by 12 for the 12 volt amp hours you will need to suppport those devices for that time.
-(Also note the highest simultaneous wattage required by devices that will be used at the same time, ie, the coffee pot & microwave at the same time.
-This will help determine how big your power inverter must be — see STEP ????).
-I have some typical usage information here:
+— 120 volt usage: The most reasonable way to calculate 120 volt usage is to identify what items you intend to use when on solar (microwave, yes; electric water heater, no; etc.) Purchase a “Kill-a-watt” meter for $15 or $20 at Home Depot or Lowes, and connect it to EACH and EVERY item that you plan to use when on solar — TV, microwave, computer, electric fan, sun lamp (just kidding), etc. Record their actual watts used and estimate how many hours you will use the item over the course of an average day.

 Here is an Excel spreadsheet that I used to calculate usage/demand: Electrical Consumption Calculations

 STEP THREE: How many batteries, and what kind???
 All of your solar power is going to go to recharge the batteries, your batteries will be actually providing the electricity for your RV.
 Different batteries have different charge/discharge limits.
-The most common type (because of cost) is lead-acid batteries — similar, but not identical to those starting your car.
+The most common type (because of cost) is lead-acid batteries (either flooded cell or AGM) — similar, but not identical to those starting your car.
 Lead-acid batteries should not be discharged below 1/2 of their rated capacity; therefore a battery rated for 100 amp hours should never have more than 50 amp hours drawn out of it before it is recharged.
 The further you discharge the battery, the shorter the battery’s life.
-There are other battery types with other discharge profiles, but you never want to discharge a battery below the recommended threshold, and you should take that threshold into account on all of your calculations.
+Lithium (LiFePO4) batteries can reasonably be discharged down to 15% or less of their capacity, but they are more expensive.
+In either case, you never want to discharge a battery below the recommended threshold, and you should take that threshold into account on all of your calculations.

 If you need 300 amp hours of 12 volt power to run your RV for a day, and you are using lead-acid batteries, you will need AT LEAST 600 amp hours of 12 volt storage capacity.
 If you think it might ever rain or be cloudy so that your solar system does not charge your batteries on those days, you need additional storage capacity to cover those “no solar” days.
 (2x ??, 3 x ???, that’s up to you!)